rgrambo/geopaint/SUBMISSION.md

 The below questions should be answered regarding your submission!

 ##### What kind of drawing(s) did you make? #####
-> Answer goes here!
+> I made a smiley face and I made something very unimpressive.
+I tried to make a fancy staircase, but failed.
+Haha.

 ##### What model device did you test your application on?
 What SDK did you target? #####
-> Answer goes here!
+> Google Nexus 5 API 21

 ##### Approximately how many hours did it take you to complete this assignment? #####
-> Answer goes here!
+> 10 hours

 ##### Did you receive help from any other sources (classmates, etc)?
 If so, please list who (be specific!). #####
-> Answer goes here!
+> Got a suggestion from Holden on which color library to use

 ##### Did you complete any other extensions or additions to this assignment?. #####
-> Answer goes here!
+> No

 ##### Did you encounter any problems in this assignment we should warn students about in the future?
 How can we make the assignment better? #####
-> Answer goes here!
+> Nope!